 What strategies can I use to avoid unnecessary inventory and optimize my inventory turnover?

-You can optimize inventory turnover, consider implementing the following strategies:
+You can optimize inventory turnover, by considering implementing the following strategies:

 1 – Improve demand projection to align production levels with expected demand.